-The tutorials are an opportunity to discuss the areas under scrutiny and flesh out the information from text books etc. It is not intended that the candidate should simply recite what they have read or for the Diploma tutor to give a "lecture".
+The tutorials are an opportunity to discuss the areas under scrutiny and flesh out the information from textbooks etc. It is not intended that the candidate should simply recite what they have read or for the Diploma tutor to give a "lecture".
 Each tutorial will usually take between 60 and 120 minutes.
 It is sometimes necessary to have a double tutorial if scheduling is a challenge.
-It is suggested that tutorials are usually planned for a maximum of 4 enrolled Diploma candidates in order to preserve the interactive nature and quality of the experience, however this is at the tutor's discretion.
+It is suggested that tutorials are planned for a maximum of 4 enrolled Diploma candidates in order to preserve the interactive nature and quality of the experience.